winsw/winsw/docs/xml-config-file.md

 Gives the service more time to stop when the system is being shut down.

-The system default preshutdown timeout is there minutes.
+The system default preshutdown timeout is three minutes.

 ### stoptimeout